-The following course list includes both required and elective advanced courses offered by Program in Genetics faculty.
+The following course list includes both required and elective advanced courses offered by the Genetics faculty.
 Students may also enroll in advanced courses in other disciplines with approval from their Advisory Committee.

 This course provides an integrated discussion of genomic structure and function from the initiation and maintenance of genetic diversity through mutation and recombination as well as genetic and epigenetic mechanisms of gene regulation and expression, including DNA methylation and non-coding RNA.
 Discussion will include eukaryotic and prokaryotic systems and an introduction to approaches for microbiome and metagenomic analysis.
 Prerequisite: Student must complete BMSC 6201, BMSC 6202, BMSC 6203, and BMSC 6204.
 Offered Spring.
 Letter Grade